Dinner is The Key to Lose Weight Healthily

-We are continually reading all sorts of advice for losing weight without suffering: reduce calories, increase protein make several meals throughout the day, don’t eat too many carbohydrates nor sugar, etc. But there is one way to progressively and healthfully lose weight which could surprise you: control your dinner.
+We are continually reading all sorts of tips for losing weight healthily without suffering; reduce calories, increase protein, eat several meals throughout the day, don’t eat too many carbohydrates nor sugar, etc. But there is one way to progressively and healthily lose weight which could surprise you: control your dinner.

 What happens with dinner?

 As the saying goes, “Eat breakfast like a king, lunch like a prince, and dinner as a beggar”.
 This is how we all should portion our meals.
 According to energy use, one could conclude that as the days progresses, one needs less and less energy, unless you lead a more nocturnal life.